Case-data analysis & UK legal information — for self-represented litigants

 Ask anything

 Plain English questions.
-Your AI answers from your actual case evidence — not generic legal information.
+The AI answers from your actual case evidence and the UK law library — not from guesswork.

 4

-Position statements, costs schedules, legal arguments — drafted from your facts, cited to UK law.
+Position statements, costs schedules, skeleton submissions — drafted from the documents you uploaded and cited to UK law.
+You review every word before filing.

 Everything you need.
 Nothing you don’t.